prkumar/uplink/docs/source/index.rst

 .. note::

    Uplink is currently in initial development.
-Up until the :code:`v1.0.0` release, the public API should be considered provisional, meaning that minor versions code may run in one minor version and not the other. may not be compatabl between minor versions (e.g.,
-:code:`0.2
-      .0` to
-:code:`0.3.0`)
-    may
-   break compatability.
-Therefore, the library is not production ready at the moment.
+Until the official release (``v1.0.0``), the public API should be considered provisional, Although we don't expect any considerable changes to the API at this point, please avoid using the code in production, for now.

    However, while Uplink is under construction, we invite eager users to install early and provide open feedback, which can be as simple as opening a GitHub issue when you notice a missing feature, latent defect, documentation oversight, etc.

    Moreover, for those interested in contributing, checkout the `Contribution Guide on GitHub`_!